EmirDelicR/starter-pack-react/application/backend/README.md

 #### .prettierrc.json

-Add prettier extension for VSCode and install in project
+Add a prettier extension for VSCode and install in the project.

 ```console
 npm i --D prettier eslint-config-prettier eslint-plugin-prettier
 ```

-Go to VSCode setting search for Default Formatter and add **_ebsenp.prettier-vscode_**
+Go to the VSCode setting search for Default Formatter and add **_ebsenp.prettier-vscode_**

 Add .prettierrc.json file